IDMNYU/DM6193-Web-Studio-SU15/assignments/dm6193_show_and_tells.md

 <table>
 <tr>
 <td><p>Every class session 1 to 2 students will share a link with the class.
 Dates TBD.</p>
-<p><i>Post to slack.
+<p><b>Post to slack.
 Begin message with "S&amp;T: descriptive name" (where descriptive name is a title that describes your show and tell).
 You will post 2 for the semester.
-Dates TBD.</i></p>
+Dates TBD.</b></p>

 For post 1, select a link to one of the following:
 <ul>